 Minnesota has zero tolerance for impaired drivers under the age of 21.
 This means that any trace of alcohol for an underage driver could result in arrest.
 The legal per se limit for blood alcohol concentration in adults is .08, but Minnesota could charge you with aggravated DWI if your BAC is .16 or more.
 The criminal penalties range from a maximum of 90 days in jail to up to seven years in prison, along with fines ranging from $1,000 for a fourth-degree DWI to $14,000 for a first-degree DWI.

-Call Us For The Strong Defense You Need
+Call Us For The Aggressive Defense You Need

 With your freedom and your future at stake, you may want to take advantage of Macaulay Law Offices‘ free 30-minute initial consultation to discuss your case with a lawyer and find out what we can do for you.
 Feel free to contact us online or at 651-968-0621 today.